Inklingo

 nounC1formal

-Use 'junta' for a governing body, especially one that holds significant power or a specific mandate, like a military junta or a board of directors for a company.
+Use 'junta' for a formal governing body, often with significant authority, such as a military junta or a board of directors in a company.

 Three serious figures seated at a large wooden table in a formal setting, symbolizing a ruling council or military junta.